-- Farmers – Many farmers grow seagrass specifically for the production of the weaving of handicraft products.
-These farmers harvest seagrass that is long and naturally white and free from black spots caused by stem bores.
+- Farmers – Many farmers grow seagrass specifically for the weaving of handicraft products.
+These farmers harvest long, naturally white seagrass and are free from black spots caused by stem bores.
 This is important to ensure the material does not have a lot of spots or faults on it.

-- Spinning and Dyeing – A lot of the dried seagrasses is then spun or twisted to give them a rope-like quality.
+- Spinning and Dyeing – Many dried seagrasses are spun or twisted to give them a rope-like quality.
 Though it does not have to be made into a rope, many seagrass production kinds will use a seagrass rope for weaving.
 Seagrass can also be dyed into a variety of colors.

 Helping Women in Vietnam

 A lot of weaving of seagrass products in Vietnam is done at home and by women.
-These women’s husbands are usually farmers, and they need this extra income to help their family’s economic situation.
-The weaving of the baskets and other products allows these women to stay at home and tend to their families, small gardens, and domestic livestock while earning some much needed extra income.
+These women’s husbands are usually farmers and need this extra income to help their family’s economic situation.
+The weaving of the baskets and other products allows these women to stay at home and tend to their families, small gardens, and domestic livestock while earning some much-needed extra income.

-In reality, these women have their own home-based businesses, as so many women worldwide have.
+These women have their home-based businesses, as so many women worldwide have.
 At Mondoro, we strive to collaborate in manufacturing that specifically helps women.
 This is one reason we love the weaving of items like seagrass baskets, as this helps women to be able to stay home while earning an income.

 There is no doubt that plastic is quickly killing our environment.
-We are constantly using plastic from the plastic bottles we drink from and the plastic bags we use to do our shopping.
+We constantly use plastic from the plastic bottles we drink from and the plastic bags we use to do our shopping.